web-padawan/awesome-lit/README.md

 - [fabys-lit-element](https://github.com/fabysdev/fabys-lit-element) - Base class for creating Web Components using TypeScript and lit-html.
 - [@littleq/element-lite](https://github.com/tjmonsi/element-lite) - A take on using lit-html and Polymer's property mixin.
 - [@corpuscule/element](https://github.com/corpusculejs/corpuscule) - Small framework based on Web Components and lit-html.
+- [@popeindustries/lit-html-server](https://github.com/popeindustries/lit-html-server) - Render lit-html templates on the server as Node.js streams.

+### LitElement Extensions

+These are not implementations of lit-html itself but rather community extensions of the official LitElement base class.

 - [@dabolus/localized-lit-element](https://github.com/Dabolus/localized-lit-element) - LitElement extension that provides easy l10n out of the box.
 - [lit-apollo](https://github.com/bennypowers/lit-apollo) - Set of base classes to help create custom elements connected to an ApolloClient cache.
-- [@popeindustries/lit-html-server](https://github.com/popeindustries/lit-html-server) - Render lit-html templates on the server as Node.js streams.

 ## Components